stephenikuomola/pod-request-access-landing-page/README.md

 <div align="center">

-  A Full Responsive Landing Page <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  A Full Responsive Landing Page < br/> Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://access-pod-request.netlify.app/"><strong>➥ Live Demo</strong></a>